Venice Biennale: Role in the art market

-Central Pavilion and Arsenale
+Location

-The formal Biennale is based at a park, the Giardini.
+The formal Biennale is based at a park, the Giardini in Castello, Venice.
 The Giardini includes a large exhibition hall that houses a themed exhibition curated by the Biennale's director.

 Initiated in 1980, the Aperto began as a fringe event for younger artists and artists of a national origin not represented by the permanent national pavilions.
 This is usually staged in the Arsenale and has become part of the formal biennale programme.
 In 1995 there was no Aperto so a number of participating countries hired venues to show exhibitions of emerging artists.
 From 1999, both the international exhibition and the Aperto were held as one exhibition, held both at the Central Pavilion and the Arsenale.
 Also in 1999, a $1 million renovation transformed the Arsenale area into a cluster of renovated shipyards, sheds and warehouses, more than doubling the Arsenale's exhibition space of previous years.

 A special edition of the 54th Biennale was held at Padiglione Italia of Torino Esposizioni – Sala Nervi (December 2011 – February 2012) for the 150th Anniversary of Italian Unification.
 The event was directed by Vittorio Sgarbi.